Backlash after NZ Prime Minister Jacinda Ardern challenged by BBC interviewer

 Some who watched the interview took to social media to note it would be unusual to have a male politician asked the same questions.

-Ardern was also asked if she felt "guilt" about balancing her role as a Mum and also as a prime minister.
+Ardern was also asked if she felt "guilt" about balancing her role as a mother and also as a prime minister.

 It isn't the first time she has had to endure questions about her personal life.
 In 2017, after she was suddenly promoted to Labour leader right before a general election, she clashed with a breakfast television show AM host Mark Richardson who said women should have to tell their employers they were considering having children.

-"You ... it is totally unacceptable in 2017 to say that women should have to answer that question in the workplace", she told the presenter, although she said she was in a different situation as she "opened myself up to it".
+"It is totally unacceptable in 2017 to say that women should have to answer that question in the workplace," she told the presenter, although she said she was in a different situation as she "opened myself up to it".

 Then last year veteran Australian journalist Charles Wooley raised eyebrows with his cringe worthy 60 Minutes profile of the new leader.